Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/3D-Secure/3DS-Secure-Data-Capture.md

 ## Step 4: Submit Transaction Request

-After authentication has been completed with the 3DS provider, submit a charges, tokenization, or verification request using the same `sessionId` and the [3DS response data].
+After authentication has been completed with the 3DS provider, submit a charges, tokenization, or verification request using the same `sessionId` and the [3DS response data](?path=docs/Resources/Master-Data/Additional-Data-3DS.md).

 ### Endpoint
 <!-- theme: success -->